MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/private-link-security.md

 ### Configure a new Azure Arc-enabled server to use Private link

 When connecting a machine or server with Azure Arc-enabled servers for the first time, you can optionally connect it to a Private Link Scope.
-The following steps are

 1. From your browser, go to the [Azure portal](https://portal.azure.com).